-Director Fiscal 2013 Committee Service I. Edgar Hendrix, Chairman Served all of Fiscal 2013 Paul K. Lackey, Member Served all of Fiscal 2013 Tom.
-E. Maxwell, Member Served all of Fiscal 2013 David J. Tippeconnic, Member Served until his retirement from the Board in November 2012 Jim W. Mogg, Member None (a)
+Director Fiscal 2014 Committee Service I. Edgar Hendrix, Chairman Served all of Fiscal 2014 Paul K. Lackey, Member Served all of Fiscal 2014 Tom.
+E. Maxwell, Member Served all of Fiscal 2014 Jim W. Mogg.
+Member Served a majority of Fiscal 2014 (a)

-(a) Jim W. Mogg was appointed to the Board of Directors and the Audit Committee on August 27, 2013.
+(a) Jim W. Mogg was appointed to the Board of Directors and the Audit Committee in August 2013.

 The Audit Committee assists the Board of Directors in monitoring the integrity of the financial statements of the Company, the independent registered public accounting firm's qualifications and independence, the performance of the Company's internal audit function and independent registered public accounting firm and the Company's compliance with legal and regulatory requirements.
 In carrying out these purposes, the Audit Committee, among other things, appoints, evaluates and approves the compensation of the Company's independent registered public accounting firm, reviews and approves the scope of the annual audit and the audit fee, pre-approves all auditing services and permitted non-audit services, annually considers the qualifications and independence of the independent registered public accounting firm, reviews the results of internal audits, compliance with certain of the Company's written policies and procedures and the adequacy of the Company's system of internal accounting controls, prepares the Audit Committee report for inclusion in the annual proxy statement and annually reviews the Audit Committee charter and the committee's performance.
 The Audit Committee has also established procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by employees of the Company of concerns regarding accounting or auditing matters.
 The Audit Committee operates under a written charter.
 A copy of the Audit Committee Charter is available on the Corporate Governance page included in the "Investor Relations" section of the Company's website at matrixservicecompany.com.
-The Audit Committee held four meetings during fiscal 2013.
+The Audit Committee held six meetings during fiscal 2014.